samuelsimoes/samuelsimoes.github.com/_posts/2014-10-11-boogie-board-10-5-my-impressions.markdown

 Despite the cons I'm in tottaly love for this tablet, I'm was looking for something like this for a long time.
 Many people advised me to buy an iPad, but the write feeling on an iPad isn't close to a real paper, even with those special stylus for iPad.

+For those of you who have interesting in one of this here in Brazil I bought it on [Mercado Livre](http://produto.mercadolivre.com.br/MLB-594923904-tablet-boogie-board-105-_JM) for ~R$130 (include shipping).

 Don't forget to see the [Improve Eletronics products catalog](http://www.myboogieboard.com/) and any questions about the Boogie Board leave in the comments below or send me a tweet ([@samuelsimoes](http://twitter.com/samuelsimoes)).